ilyasmuhlisin/Perc-Ikhlas/README.md

 32. Create sort funct by name etc
 33. Create Filter by price
 34. Create Filter by category on produk page and navbar
-35. create Filter by attribute
+35. Create Filter by attribute
 36. Create Search on SearchBox
+37. Detail Product Get Product By Id